mainwp/mainwp/readme.txt

 Yes, please read the [Quick Start – Setting up your MainWP](http://docs.mainwp.com/setting-up-your-mainwp/) guide on the doc site.

-= Where do I go for support or to ask for help? = Please go to the [MainWP Community Support Forum](http://mainwp.com/forum/)
+= Where do I go for support or to ask for help? = Please go to the [MainWP Community Support Forum](https://mainwp.com/forum/) or open a [Support Ticket](http://support.mainwp.com/support/home)

 = Do you have any videos? =
 Yes, you can [see them on YouTube](http://www.youtube.com/user/MyMainWP).

-= I have an idea for MainWP how do I let you know? = Please add any ideas to the [MainWP Ideas](http://ideas.mainwp.com/) site.
+= I have an idea for MainWP how do I let you know? = Please add any ideas to the [MainWP Feature Request](http://support.mainwp.com/support/discussions/5000037246) site.

 = I have more questions, do you have any other information? = Sure we have a quick FAQ with a lot more questions and answers [here](http://mainwp.com/presales-faq/).